-The rural youth, an urban youth (rural migrant), and some youth influencers from the village were given the floor to discuss their challenges and aspirations.
+The rural youth and some youth influencers from the village were given the floor to discuss their challenges and aspirations.
 The most commonly mentioned areas were the need for better roads, education and skills training.
 Eight youth and two village elders spoke: